 A Registered Participant shall notify the Single Allocation Platform if there is any change to the information, submitted in accordance with paragraph 1 of this Article, at least nine (9) Working Days before the change comes into effect and, where that is not possible, without delay after the Registered Participant becomes aware of the change.

 The Single Allocation Platform will confirm the registration of the change or send a refusal note of registration of the change to the Registered Participant, at the latest, seven (7) Working Days after the receipt of the relevant notification of change.
-The confirmation or refusal note will be sent via email to the commercial and operational contact person specified by the Registered Participant in accordance with paragraph 1 of this Article.
+The confirmation or refusal note will be sent via electronic means as specified by the Single Allocation Platform on its website.
 If the Single Allocation Platform refuses to register the change, the reason shall be provided in the refusal note.

 The change becomes valid on the day of the delivery of the confirmation to the Registered Participant.